 I have a small book of short stories, SUMMERS, published in 2009, available through Amazon.
 Approaching juvenile fiction in genre, these are tales about young people.
 These are some combination of homage to youth, the green, humid, insect-laden lush of the South, and the way the season’s heat bakes brains to emotional delirium.

 I have written music in some format since I was a kid.
 I hear original melodies in my head.
 I always have.
 For years, I felt I could never properly get them out.
 But in 2010, with the help of a good engineer and pro studio, things came together.
 Three-song EP, BE NO END, is what I recorded.
 I call the sound ‘space rock.’
 It wouldn’t be too far from earlier career Smashing Pumpkins in style.
 The album or individual files can be purchased through iTunes, Amazon, or CD Baby (you’ll want to please look up my full name if interested).
 Like any good Nashvillian, I also have CD hard copies in my spare closet, if you might want a copy this way.

 Groups are important to me.
 I have served on the board of The Contributor.
 I am a member of the Downtown Presbyterian Church.
 I have served on the board of UKIRK.
 In recent years I have spent time assisting the leadership of the Wild Goose Festival and Nashville Public Television (primarily with fundraising biz).
 Re: Wild Goose, I have presented several times there, including as an actor performing one-man plays.
-I lead Beer & Hymns in Nashville, one of the largest gatherings of its kind in the country; we’ve played Mercy Lounge several times, with dates upcoming.
+I lead Beer & Hymns in Nashville, one of the largest gatherings of its kind in the country; we’ve played Mercy Lounge many times, with dates upcoming.
 I am a former co-host of Tenx9 Nashville, a local storytelling group which meets monthly at Douglas Corner.
 I dabble in standup and have even recently taken the stage at Zanies for a brief set.
-I keep a podcast The Attentionist; the format is a personal journal for a Nashvillian.
+I have a beloved but stagnant podcast The Attentionist; the format is a personal journal for a Nashvillian.